 May you be bold in cultivating the attitudes of a Missional Leader.
 May you take risks and make mistakes for the sake of the people you wish to reach.
 And in so doing may we encounter that which is infinitely more than we could ever ask for or imagine.

-This talk was originally presented at the Ecclesiastical Province of Canada‘s synod gathering in June of 2018 on behalf of Fresh Expressions Canada.
+Originally presented at the Ecclesiastical Province of Canada‘s synod gathering in June of 2018 on behalf of Fresh Expressions Canada.
 It has been edited and adapted for online reading.